-Social media platforms like Facebook, Twitter, and Instagram are designed to not only enable but encourage people to provide feedback about content posted by others.
-This might take the form of a like, simple thumbs up or down, text, or something more sophisticated like a text or video response.
+Social media platforms like Facebook, Twitter, and Instagram are designed not only to enable but encourage people to provide feedback about content posted by others.
+This might take the form of a like, a simple thumbs up or down, text, or something more sophisticated like a text or video response.

 Continue reading How Social Media Has Poisoned Us

 This blog post was inspired by an article published by The Guardian on April 9.